 Ritz Kids programs provide exciting fun for kiddos ages 5-12 visiting the resort, allowing mom and dad a short respite at the spa or on the golf course.
-Full-day and have-day Ritz Kids Camp programs are offered seven days a week, and Kids Night Out is available every Friday and Saturday from 6 p.m. – 9 p.m..
-Program activities are physical and creative, based on four pillars- water, land, environmental responsibility and culture.
-We didn’t have a chance to experience the program this time; little brother was too young to attend and we didn’t want to split them apart.
-I did see a few children exploring with a Ritz Kids counselor and they seemed to be having a blast!
+Full-day and half-day Ritz Kids Summer Camp programs are offered seven days a week, and Kids Night Out is available every Friday and Saturday from 6 p.m. – 9 p.m.

 The first thing I noticed upon arriving was the abundant number of families.
 Easily, 50- 75 percent of the guests we encountered were with children.
 Reynolds knows this and offers included resort amenities to cater to families.
 We spent almost all of our time relaxing by the pool and at the beach.